-At the end of unit 1 you will be asked to work together in a group to prepare a presentation to be delivered during the final Day School in December.
+At the end of unit 1 you will be asked to work together in a group to prepare a presentation to be delivered during the final remote teaching session in December.
 It is hoped that this will be an enjoyable activity which enhances your experience of sharing, discussing and refining philosophical ideas and responding to suggestions from others.
-Time will be allotted to preparing for the presentations during the third Day School; however, additional time should be spent - in person or via the VLE - sharing and developing ideas.
+Arrangements will be made to facilitate group discussions remotely; and additional time should be spent sharing and developing ideas online.